emlab-ucsb/ca-transport-supply-decarb-shiny/README.md

 *Oil Well Explorer*

 The Oil Well Explorer contains a brief description of SB 1137, providing hard-hitting information in an interpretable manner.
 The main component of this page is reactivity.
 There are two pickerInputs, one for California County and one for Well Type.
 The 58 California Counties are listed in the first pickerInput, and the Well Types were consolidated into two types: Active and non-Active.
 After the user picks both inputs, a reactive Leaflet map will appear on the user's right-hand side.
 It will display all of California, with black borders representing the county lines.
 This map also includes a cornflower blue layer representing a 3,200 foot buffer around sensitive areas.
 The Leaflet map used was WorldStreetMap, so that users are able to easily identify areas of interest.
+Moreover, the Leaflet map will also include a pop-up message that includes county-specific information: County Name, % Reduction in PM 2.5 if SB 1137 is implemented, % of Disadvantaged Communtiies, and Population.

+*About*

+This page includes a brief overview about the health impacts associated with well activity.
+This page is meant to give the user a deeper understanding of the importance of SB 1137.

 The data used for generating the visuals in the dashboard was made by updating the existing workflow by adding the 3,200 foot setback scenario.

 This is the file structure of the `shinydashboard` content: